angelaLazar/oauth-tutorial/index.md

 		except HTTPError as e:
 		    raise GitHubApiAuthError('HTTPError when getting access token from GitHub')
     ```
-  Also remember to add a TIMEOUT variable in the file:
+  Also remember to add a `TIMEOUT` variable in the file:
   `TIMEOUT=60`

-  Everything should run successfully, but we need to do some error handling to make sure.
-If our request failed, then we  will get an `HTTPError`.
-Else this code will get the response from the request and the next line will see if there is an error in the response, if there is it will show the error.
-Else, we succeeded in getting our access token and a success message will print out.
+If we succeeded in getting our access token a success message will print out.
 A successful response should look similar to this:
   `access_token=e72e16c7e42f292c6912e7710c838347ae178b4a&scope=user%2Cgist&token_type=bearer`

-  Note in this example, we are printing out the **access_token**, make sure in practice to hide this value from the user.
+  Note in this example we are printing out the **access_token**, make sure in practice to hide this value from the user!

-1. Before you run this to get your **access_token**, we need to put in the class for `GitHubApiAuthError` mentioned above.
+1. Next is the error handling for unsuccessful requests.
+Before you run this to get your **access_token** we need to put in the class for `GitHubApiAuthError` .
 Enter this class after your `CallBack` class:

     ```python
 class GitHubApiAuthError(Exception):